 The key mental hurdle you need to change: You're not drafting a team to win; you're draft a team that won't lose.

 You'll see that mindset play itself out several ways in the topics below.

 Draft Strategy No. 1: Build a roster of safe players

 You win a guillotine league by not losing for 17 weeks.

-The players who help you not lose are the ones who perform predictably well every week (or as close to every week as reasonable).
+The players who help you not lose are the ones who perform predictably well most weeks.

-Conversely, the guys who put up dud games kill you.
+Conversely, the boom-or-bust guys who put up dud games can end your season.
 When three of your players stink in the same week, you’ll need three touchdowns from your tight end on Monday night to avoid getting chopped.

 Draft Strategy No. 2: Avoid early bye weeks

 In my experience, nothing contributes to getting chopped more than bye weeks to your best players.
 Having to bench a star player, without a suitable replacement, makes you a candidate to be chopped.

 Compounding matters, early in the season with a lot of teams left alive, your roster is still pretty thin, so you can't easily fill the bye week holes.